 A royalty-free runtime license is included to let you include Total Access Statistics calculations within your applications for distribution to non-Total Access Statistics owners.

 Simply distribute our small library (under 2.5 MB) with your database and you'll be generating advanced statistical analysis.
-Here's more information on

 Download the free trial version to run Total Access Statistics against your own data to see how easy it is to generate complex calculations in Access.

 Total Access Statistics runs as an Access add-in which is dependent on your version of Access.
 Each version can support all the database types supported by that Access version.
 For instance, Total Access Statistics 2010 can run on all ACCDB and ADP databases, and MDB database formats since Access 2000.
 Total Access Statistics 2016 is similar, except it doesn't support ADPs which were no longer supported since Access 2013.

 For existing customers, new versions of Total Access Statistics are now available.
 Click below for a list of enhancements: